The Beatles (album): Background

 The Beatles left Rishikesh before the end of the course.
 Ringo Starr was the first to leave, less than two weeks later, as he said he could not tolerate the food; McCartney departed in mid-March, while Harrison and Lennon were more interested in Indian religion and remained until April.
 Lennon left Rishikesh because he felt personally betrayed after hearing rumours that the Maharishi had behaved inappropriately towards women who accompanied the Beatles to India.
 McCartney and Harrison later discovered the accusations to be untrue and Lennon's wife Cynthia reported there was "not a shred of evidence or justification".

-Collectively, the group wrote around 40 new compositions in Rishikesh, 26 of which would be recorded in rough form at Kinfauns, Harrison's home in Esher, in May 1968.
+Collectively, the group wrote around 40 new songs in Rishikesh, 26 of which would be recorded in rough form at Kinfauns, Harrison's home in Esher, in May 1968.
 Lennon wrote the bulk of the new material, contributing 14 songs.
 Lennon and McCartney brought home-recorded demos to the session, and worked on them together.
 Some home demos and group sessions at Kinfauns were later released on the 1996 compilation Anthology 3.
 The whole set of Esher demos was released in the remixed 50th anniversary deluxe edition in 2018.